-Trapped between charity and commerce, charitable organizations strive to embrace a quasi-commercial outlook, it is imperative for their salespeople to morph at a faster rate.
+Trapped between charity and commerce, charitable organizations strive to embrace a quasi-commercial outlook.
+Therefore, it is imperative for their salespeople to morph at a faster rate.

 When the dire credit crunch happened in the West a few years back, many charitable organizations were forced to interrogate how they do business.

 Before, donor money would flow, and all the recipient charitable organizations had to do was initiate, oversee and submit progress reports on programs run.
-The credit crunch dried several such taps and now these organizations are finding themselves in need of a more pro-active way of raising funds.
-In fact, some have diversified their product offering (products they offer) and recruited sales people (though most do not call them this) to seek said funds from commercial corporations.
+The credit crunch dried several such taps.
+Now these organizations are finding themselves in need of a more pro-active way of raising funds.
+In fact, some have diversified their product offering (products they offer).
+They have also recruited sales people (though most do not call them this) to seek said funds from commercial corporations.

 Caught between charity and commerce, these institutions are struggling to rhyme the strategy, systems and structures of a charitable organization with those of a commercial entity.
 How then does one sell in these institutions?